Templates Manager

 # Overview

-Basic properties of templates as they are implemented in UniConfig:
+Basic properties of templates in UniConfig:

 Currently implemented template features: